Shamoleambo/image-post/README.md

-# An app that runs on node and render simple image posts
+# PicUp - Server side app that an user can create an image post